-Tom Lubbe's Roussillon estate in Calce - twenty-odd hectares of Catalan varieties, 130-year-old Lladonner Pelut, no sulphur since 2015, and a reference point for French natural wine.
+Tom Lubbe's Roussillon estate in Calce - twenty-odd hectares of Catalan varieties, up to 130-year-old Lledoner Pelut, no sulphur since 2015, a reference point for French natural wine.

-Matassa is an iconoclastic estate that became an icon.
-Tom Lubbe was born in New Zealand, grew up in South Africa, and learned winemaking from Louise Hofmeyr at Welgemeend in the Swartland - the gospel of indigenous yeasts and low yields, delivered with no room for argument.
+Matassa is a serious long-committed Roussillon house that helped define what French natural wine could sound like.
+Tom Lubbe was born in New Zealand, shuttled between there and South Africa, and learned his winemaking from Louise Hofmeyr at Welgemeend in Paarl - the gospel of indigenous yeasts and low yields, delivered with no room for argument.
 Curious about Mediterranean grapes, he arrived in Calce in 1999 for what was meant to be a three-month stage at Domaine Gauby.
 He stayed for three vintages at Gauby and another two at Le Soula.
-In 2000 he made an influential wine under The Observatory label in Cape Town - one of the wines later credited as a catalyst for what became the Swartland revolution.
+In 2000 he also made an influential wine under The Observatory label in the Swartland - one of the bottles later credited as a catalyst for what became the Swartland revolution.

 The real story, though, is simpler.
-Tom fell in love with Nathalie, Gérard Gauby's sister.
+Tom met and married Nathalie, Gérard Gauby's sister.
 Matassa was founded in 2003 - in their living room, for lack of a cellar.
 Gérard, feeling partly responsible, handed over the old Gauby cellar the following year.
-Sam Harrop MW was the third founding partner (he later left the project).
-Cherchez la femme.
+Sam Harrop MW was the third founding partner and later left the project.

-About twenty hectares in the Val d'Agly today, plus two hectares of granite at 500-600 metres in the Fenouillèdes, plus eight hectares of rare black schist at Mas Ferriol added in 2019.
-Vine ages run from 60 to 130 years - the 130-year-old Lladonner Pelut at Romanissa, planted on terrain steep enough to punish your knees, yields 15 hl/ha.
-The grape portfolio is the Catalan heritage: Grenache Gris, Macabeu, Muscat d'Alexandrie, Muscat à Petits Grains, Carignan, Mourvèdre, Lladonner Pelut - often co-planted as field blends, because that's how Catalans farmed before the French redrew the maps.
+Around twenty hectares today, spread across Calce, Espira-de-l'Agly, the Fenouillèdes, and - since 2019 - eight hectares of rare black schist at Mas Ferriol.
+Two hectares of granite at about 450 metres in the Fenouillèdes.
+Vine ages run from sixty to roughly 130 years - the oldest Lledoner Pelut at Romanissa is planted on terrain steep enough to punish your knees.
+The grape portfolio is the Catalan heritage: Grenache Gris, Macabeu, Muscat d'Alexandrie, Muscat à Petits Grains, Carignan, Mourvèdre, Lledoner Pelut - often co-planted as field blends, because that's how Catalans farmed before the French redrew the maps.

 Certified organic (Ecocert), with biodynamic preparations used selectively.
 Tom's deeper obsession is cover crops - he credits them with dropping his alcohol from 13.5% in 2005 to 10.5% by 2018.
 Native yeasts throughout.
 Whole-cluster infusion for reds rather than long maceration.
 Skin contact for whites since Alexandria 2008 - the first Matassa macerated white.
 Oak is old and used for aeration, not structure.
 No sulphur additions since the 2015 vintage.
 Unfiltered, unfined.
 All bottled as Vin de France - declassified from AOC by choice, because the regulations are a cage Tom prefers to step out of.

 The signature is moderate alcohol, restrained tannin, vibrant acidity, mineral freshness.
 Juicy without being light; serious without being stiff.
-Matassa has also become a kind of apprenticeship - a generation of young natural-wine makers have passed through Calce on their way to making their own names.
+Matassa has also become a kind of apprenticeship - a generation of young natural-wine makers have either trained at Calce or inherited Tom's old South African vines on the way to their own names.

 Ace of Spades Les Myrs